ArthurdeLophem/donutello/README.md

 - [ ] add three.loader
 - [ ] more flavours & extra's (or even a business card)
+- [ ] refactor flavour & extra's select to a slider
 - [ ] hosting